Looking to file probate in Santa Clara County? This article will provide valuable tips to help you in this process.

 - Santa Clara County uses the standard probate Judicial Council forms for probate proceedings.

-- There may be more local forms required when filing a Santa Clara County probate matter.
+- There may be more local forms to prepare when filing a Santa Clara County probate matter.

 - The Santa Clara County court does not appoint attorneys for probate cases.
 In order to file probate in Santa Clara County, you would either need to 1) hire an expensive probate attorney 2) hire a more reasonably priced non-attorney legal document assistant that handles probate matters or 3) do it yourself.

-- The Santa Clara Superior Court requires the original will to be lodged with the court at the same time the Petition is filed.
-You may be required to pay an additional $50 filing fee when lodging the will.
+- The Santa Clara Superior Court requires you to lodge the original will with the court at the same time you file the Petition.
+You may also need to pay an additional $50 filing fee when lodging the will.

 - The probate court clerk can be contacted at 408-882-2100 x2654.